kubernetes-retired/service-catalog/docs/walkthrough.md

 default-token-3k61z   kubernetes.io/service-account-token   3         30m
 ```

-## Step 10 - Deprovision the Instance
+## Step 10 - Deprovisioning the Instance

 Now, we can deprovision the instance.
 To do this, we simply *delete* the
 `Instance` resource that we previously created: